viamrobotics/docs/docs/components/motor/_index.md

 ---

 Electric motors are the most common form of [actuator](https://en.wikipedia.org/wiki/Actuator) in robotics.
-The Viam *motor* component type natively supports the following models of motor:
+The *motor* component type natively supports the following models of motor:

 Model | Supported hardware <a name="model-table"></a>
 ---------- | ------------------